ybw0014/mc-plugin-docs/docs/slimefun-translation/developer/api.md

 ---
-title: Using translations
+title: API methods
 sidebar_position: 2
 ---

 You can access our API by `SlimefunTranslationAPI` class.
+(`net.guizhanss.slimefuntranslation.api.SlimefunTranslationAPI`)

+Avoid accessing other classes/methods directly, as they are subject to change.

 ## Methods

 ### Get the `User`

-`User` stores the player's language.
+A `User` represents an online player, it stores the player's language and some other information.

 ```java
 SlimefunTranslationAPI.getUser(UUID uuid)